alptheexplorer/epflLectureNotes/README.md

-**Please note that I am a broke college student who likes spending money on gymshark shirts, perhaps you could help me fullfill my childhood dreams of unlimited gymshark shirt :)**
+**Please note that I am a broke college student who likes to vlog and am saving up to buy a decent camera.
+Your donations, no matter how small will be helpful:)**

 <a href="https://www.buymeacoffee.com/MGcsKPtYI" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-red.png" alt="Buy Me A Coffee" width="230" align="right" ></a>